Online shopping is second nature to all of us these days, and even more so over the past few years.

 Review your analytics

 Understanding how people use your website is super helpful to work out which ongoing improvements to make.
-Whether you are using a tool such as Fathom or Google Analytics, or the built-in tracking on your site, there is plenty of data you can study to make your website better and improve sales.
+Whether you are using a tool such as Fathom Analytics or the built-in tracking on your site, there is plenty of data you can study to make your website better and improve sales.

 For example, check which products are most viewed and see if this correlates with sales figures.